 THE SECOND NAME OF GOD

-The second Name employed by God to identify Himself to the Jewish people and to the World is יהוה (see Genesis 2:4).
-This Name is never written with meaningful diacritical symbols, thereby preventing anyone living Today from knowing how to pronounce the Name.
-Consequently, this Ineffable Name is known as the Tetragrammaton (i.e., the “Four Letters”) and is reverentially pronounced as “Adonai” (meaning “My Lord”), while being rendered for translation purposes as “HaShem” (meaning “The Name”).
+The second Name employed by God to identify Himself to the Jewish people and to the World is יהוה (first appearing in Genesis 2:4).
+This Name is never written with meaningful diacritical symbols (e.g., יְהוָה in Genesis 2:4, Exodus 20:2, Leviticus 19:18, Numbers 31:1, Deuteronomy 12:31 and Isaiah 61:1; and יְהוִה in Isaiah 7:7, Ezekiel 18:23 and Amos 3:7; and יהוָה in Amos 3:6), thereby preventing anyone living Today from knowing how to pronounce the Name.
+Consequently, this Ineffable Name is known as the Tetragrammaton (meaning: the “Four Letters”) and is reverentially pronounced as “Adonai” (in light of the royal plural usage, meaning: “My Lord”), while being rendered for translation purposes as “HaShem” (meaning: “The Name”).

 In this passage, God first identifies Himself as אהיה (“I Shall Be” or “I Shall Exist”), being the future tense of the first person singular form of the verb להיות, and He then conflates His Name אהיה with His Name יהוה (rendered in the passage as “HaShem”) by instructing Moses to essentially declare that both Names have sent Moses to the Jewish people.
 Notwithstanding the Divine Conflation, one Name is not an anagram of the other Name, as the Name of God אהיה contains an “aleph” (but not a “vav”), while the Name of God יהוה contains a “vav” (but not an “aleph”).
 However, all of the letters of the Name of God יהוה can be found interspersed among the three tenses of the third person singular form of the verb להיות, reflecting recognition of the Eternal Nature of God from the perspective of the Jewish people, to wit: היה (“He [always] Was”); הווה (“He [always] Is”); and יהיה (“He [always] Shall Be”).

 Does knowing the likely etymology of the Tetragrammaton teach us how to pronounce this Name?
 Possibly.
-I will return to this question.
+I will return to this question later.

 There seems to be a linguistic connection between the Name of God יהוה and the Name of God אלוה (first appearing in Deuteronomy 32:15), as (1) the first two letters of each Name of God, to wit: יה and אל, each constitute, in and of themselves, a Name of God (first appearing, respectively, in Exodus 15:2 and in Genesis 14:18), and (2) the last two letters of each Name of God, to wit: וה, are identical.
 Accordingly, due to these similarities in function and structure, I was initially inclined to believe that the Name of God יהוה would most likely be pronounced with the same vocalization as the Name of God אלוה, traditionally pronounced as Eloah.
-If so, this would render the pronunciation of the Name of God יהוה as Yehoah -- a Name that projects Power and evokes Awe.
-Moreover, this pronunciation of the Name incorporates sounds from all three tenses of the third person singular form of להיות, to wit: Ye (from the future tense: יהיה) Ho (from the present tense: הווה) Ah (from the past tense: היה).
+If so, this would render the pronunciation of the Name of God יהוה as “Yehoah” -- a Name that projects Power and evokes Awe.
+Moreover, this pronunciation of the Name incorporates sounds from all three tenses of the third person singular form of להיות, to wit: Yeh (from the future tense: יהיה yiyeh), Ho (from the present tense: הווה hoveh), and Ah (from the past tense: היה hayah).

 However, then I recalled the following passage from the Hebrew Bible concerning the fateful encounter between God and the Prophet Elijah on Mount Horeb:

 And there is yet another possibility.
-Perhaps, like Quantum Theory (which seeks to explain the duality of the subatomic object, sometimes presenting itself as a particle and sometimes presenting itself as a wave), the Name of God יהוה exists as an Aural Duality, being sometimes pronounceable as Yehoah and sometimes pronounceable as Yehiweh.
+Perhaps, like Quantum Theory (which seeks to explain the duality of the subatomic object, sometimes presenting itself as a particle and sometimes presenting itself as a wave), the Name of God יהוה exists as an Aural Duality, being sometimes pronounceable as “Yehoah” and sometimes pronounceable as “Yeheweh”.

-Obviously, no one can know whether Yehoah and/or Yehiweh (or any other theorized pronunciation) is correct.
+Obviously, no one can know whether “Yehoah” and/or “Yeheweh” (or any other theorized pronunciation) is correct.

 Perhaps, when the Messiah comes, he will enlighten us.
 May it be so!